nielsvaes/dcs_code_injector/README.md

 ## 💾 How to download
 You can grab a .zip file that contains an executable that should run on any Windows machine from the releases page here: https://github.com/nielsvaes/dcs_code_injector/releases

-If you have Python installed on your computer, you can also find it on `PyPi` and `pip` install it with the following command:
+If you have Python installed on your computer, you can also find it on `PyPi` and `pip` install (and upgrade) it with the following command:

-`pip install dcs-code-injector`
+`pip install --upgrade dcs-code-injector`

 It also makes an entry point to the application, so type `dcs-code-injector` to run it.